2001 Indianapolis 500: Bump Day - Sunday May 20

-On bump day, Billy Boat was the first car to complete a qualifying attempt, and the field was subsequently filled to 33 cars.
+On Bump Day, Billy Boat was the first car to complete a qualifying attempt, and the field was subsequently filled to 33 cars.
 Six cars were bumped during the afternoon, and Boat dropped to the bubble spot as of 5:07 p.m.
-Over the final 53 minutes Boat survived 12 attempts to be bumped from the field.
+Over the final 53 minutes Boat survived twelve attempts to be bumped from the field.
 Eight cars waved off, and four were too slow.
-With 10 seconds to go before the 6 o'clock gun, Memo Gidley was the final driver to make a qualifying attempt.
-He missed bumping his way into the field by 0.242 seconds.
+With ten seconds left before the 6 o'clock gun, Memo Gidley was the final driver to make a qualifying attempt.
+He failed to bump his way into the field by only 0.242 seconds.